-WHO—International Travel and Health (current online update, Country List)(2013) Limited malaria risk due predominantly to P. falciparum exists from August to November inclusive in Santiago Island and in Boa Vista Island.
+WHO—International Travel and Health (current online update, Country List)(2018) Limited malaria risk due predominantly to P. falciparum exists from August through November in Santiago Island and in Boa Vista Island.

 - Recommended prevention in risk areas: A - Very limited risk of malaria transmission.
 Mosquito bite prevention only.

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.